 - Lisa Buksbaum has appeared on Good Morning America, Fortune Small Business, USA Today, Delta Sky Magazine, Success Magazine and dozens of newspapers.

 - Chronicle of Philanthropy Charity of Choice feature, (February, 2006).

-- Lisa has been the inspirational keynote at The Women of Color Conference; Accenture Global Partner Meeting; Johnson & Johnson Global IT Town Hall; Verizon National Leadership meeting; UnitedHealth Care; American Express; Working Mother Diversity Conference; Columbia University BRITE Conference; NYU Stern School of Business Entrepreneurship Conference.
+- Lisa has been the inspirational keynote at The Women of Color Conference; Accenture Global Partner Meeting; Johnson & Johnson Global IT Town Hall; Verizon National Leadership meeting; UnitedHealth Care; American Express; Working Mother Diversity Conference; Columbia University BRITE Conference; NYU Stern School of Business Entrepreneurship Conference; CMO Club Summit

 Best in-class NGO Partner

-More than 140,000 professionals gave top ratings at leading firms including Accenture, American Express, Cisco, CVS Caremark, Eli Lilly, Facebook, Google, JetBlue, Johnson & Johnson, JPMorgan Chase, NY Life, Verizon and Viacom.
+More than 150,000 professionals gave top ratings at leading firms including Accenture, American Express, Cisco, CVS Caremark, Eli Lilly, Facebook, Google, JetBlue, Johnson & Johnson, JPMorgan Chase, NY Life, Sony, Verizon, and Viacom.